FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_use_cases_cft.md

 A centralized exchange implementation allows easy integration of new applications and processing flows, while ensuring performance-based, monitored, and secure transactions.
 All transactions are end-to-end with technical and functional monitoring.

 implementation typically meets the needs of the store-to-corporate use case when the data exchanges are confined to the corporate network.
-The implementation is based on Transfer CFT and <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+The implementation is based on Transfer CFT and .

 Use cases include: